PeptideFox

 © 2026 PeptideFox.
 For research and educational purposes only.

-GLOW & KLOWProtocols for Anti-Aging & Skin Health
+GLOW & KLOW Peptide Blends: Protocols for Anti-Aging & Skin Rejuvenation

 GLOW and KLOW share three peptides — GHK-Cu, BPC-157, and full-length TB-4 — for collagen quality, microvascular support, and organized cell migration.
 KLOW adds a fourth, KPV, which pre-empts the inflammation switch (NF-κB) that drives rosacea, post-procedure redness, and reactive flushing.
-Pick GLOW when baseline skin is calm — aging, fine lines, firmness, hair-growth support.
-Pick KLOW when inflammation is interfering.
+GLOW is the calm-skin formulation — aging, fine lines, firmness, hair-growth support.
+KLOW is the one for skin where inflammation is interfering.
 Both reconstitute the same way and run the same phased schedule (daily for weeks 1–4, five times weekly for weeks 5–8, then two or three times weekly for maintenance), so switching mid-cycle is just a vial swap.
 Texture shifts around weeks 2–4, fine lines soften by 4–8, firmer structure and scar remodeling land by 8–12.

 Table of Contents